sbollmannMRI/vnm/README.md

 ## Quickstart
 1. Install Docker from here: https://docs.docker.com/get-docker/ (Mac, Windows, Linux; for HPC/supercomputer, please contact orenciv@gmail.com)

-2. Open a terminal, and type the folowing command to automatically download vnm and run it:
+2. Create a local folder where the downloaded software packages will be stored, e.g. ~/vnm in Mac and Linux, or C:\vnm in Windows

-Create a local folder that saves your downloaded applications, e.g. vnm in your home directory or in Windows on C:\
+3. Open a terminal, and type the folowing command to automatically download the vnm container and run it:

 Mac:
 ```